CBA Immigration Law Conference - Agenda

 7B – Pixels and Precedents: Tackling Tech-Driven Immigration Decisions in Court

 Welcome to the evolving landscape of immigration litigation, where artificial intelligence, automation, and advanced technology are reshaping decision-making processes.
-From mass decisions generated by tools like Chinook to refusals stemming from technical issues like missing webform attachments, these advancements are creating new complexities for practitioners and their clients.
-This session delves into the intersection of technology and immigration law, exploring the latest caselaw and legal principles addressing tech-driven decision-making.
+From the use of the Chinook tool to refusals stemming from technical issues like missing webform attachments, these advancements are creating new complexities for practitioners and their clients.
+This session delves into the intersection of technology and immigration law, exploring the latest caselaw and legal principles addressing technology-assisted decision-making.
 Participants will gain insights into collecting and presenting evidence in cases involving automated processes, systemic patterns, or algorithmic errors.
-The discussion will also focus on strategies for managing bulk decisions, uncovering underlying issues in tech-driven refusals, and building effective cases to challenge adverse outcomes.
+The discussion will also focus on addressing issues in technology-assisted refusals and challenging adverse outcomes.
 Join us to deepen your understanding of the role technology plays in immigration decisions and learn practical approaches to navigate this rapidly changing arena.
 Whether you’re an experienced litigator or new to these emerging issues, this session will provide valuable tools and strategies for effective advocacy.

 7C – Complex Issues, Shifting Landscapes: Current Legal Issues facing LGBTQ+ Applicants